gouravjain77/Infographic_Dashboard/README.md

 - Customer behaviour trends and day-wise revenue distribution

 - Year-end sales forecasts based on mid-year performance

+## Importance of Infographic Dashboards:
+Infographic dashboards transform conventional analytical reports into visually immersive data stories.
+Instead of relying solely on tables and charts, they use design elements, icons, and colour-coded visuals to help viewers grasp key insights at a glance.
+This approach enhances executive communication, improves data-driven storytelling, and increases stakeholder engagement by making analytics both informative and aesthetically appealing.

+## Design Approach:
+The background and thematic layout of this dashboard were created in PowerPoint to establish a branded and visually cohesive structure.
+The background was then imported into Power BI, where dynamic visuals were overlaid on top to create an interactive infographic experience that combines design flexibility with analytical power.
 ## Sections Of Dashboard